-Check-In Time: Sundays, rolling between 3:00-4:30pm at Camp Colman Pick-Up Time: Saturdays, rolling between 10:00-11:00am at Camp Colman
+Check-In Time: Sundays, rolling between 3:00-4:30pm at Camp Colman Pick-Up Time: Saturdays\, rolling between 10:00-11:00am at Camp Colman

-Note: To help alleviate traffic and wait times on our one-way road at Camp Colman, you will have a 30-minute window for check-in and pick-up.
+\Note: To help alleviate traffic and wait times on our one-way road at Camp Colman, you will have a 30-minute window for check-in and pick-up.
 Your transportation email sent 2 weeks prior to your camper's session start date will have both your check-in and pick-up windows listed.
 Siblings or carpools who may have different times can choose the best time for your family/carpool to arrive/depart.

-Session AA's check-in will be on Wednesday; Session HH's pick-up will be on Wednesday; timings for both check-in and pick-up are the same as listed above.
+\Session AA and Session HH will have their pick-up days on Wednesday; timings for both check-in and pick-up are the same as listed above.